preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/settings/digital-signage/digital-page-queries/index.rst

 4. Continue the same way until all filters are added.

-Here's an example where only Corporate News pages in American Englihs should be used:
+Here's an example where only Corporate News pages in American English should be used:

 .. image:: click-add-filter-property-settings-example.png